 Q.3.
 Compare the functioning of alveoli in the lungs and nephrons in the kidneys with respect to their structure and functioning.

 Ans.
 Both alveoli in the lungs and nephrons in the kidneys possess a network of blood capillaries.
-The exchange of gases takes place in alveoli, where impure blood (deoxygenated blood) is purified to oxygenated blood.
+The exchange of gases takes place in alveoli, where impure blood (deoxygenated blood) is purified into oxygenated blood.
 Similarly, the nephrons purify the blood by filtering out its waste products in the form of urine.

 Ans.
 Emphysema is caused by the gradual breakdown of the thin walls of the alveoli so that the air spaces become larger and the total gaseous exchange takes place.
-Asthma is a form of difficult or heavy breathing caused by spasm of smooth muscle in the walls of bronchioles.
+Asthma is a form of difficult or heavy breathing caused by a spasm of smooth muscle in the walls of the bronchioles.